 - 2. Where a Travel Plan is approved in connection with an application it should include provision for an annual monitoring report to be submitted to Camden Council for the first five years following construction. - 3.
-Planning applications which can reasonably be expected to result in additional motor vehicle journeys in the plan area during construction should provide a full or outline Construction Management Plan at an appropriate level of detail to allow a robust assessment of the impact of the proposal on air quality and levels of pollution in the Plan area.
+Planning applications which can reasonably be expected to result in significant additional motor vehicle journeys in the plan area during construction should provide a full or outline Construction Management Plan at an appropriate level of detail to allow a robust assessment of the impact of the proposal on air quality and levels of pollution in addition to any noise, vibration or obstruction of the highway in the Plan area.
 The CMP should take into account the cumulative impact of development on the Plan area and demonstrate that the impact of any such vehicle journeys will be appropriately mitigated to minimise their impact on air quality and levels of pollution. - 4.
 A DSMP or CMP should be implemented through vehicles of no more than 7.5 tonnes unladen weight within the Plan Area, other than in circumstances where this is not feasible, in which case such exceptions must be documented within the relevant plan. - 5.
 Any proposed mitigation measures necessary to comply with this Policy TT1 will be controlled through condition or Section 106 Agreement.